binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

     {line-numbers=off}
        cd /opt/Veil && ./Install.sh -c
   The dependency installs take a while, these include Python on Windows, Ruby and Go
-3. Select the defaults for the Python for Windows install.
+3. Select the defaults for the Python for Windows install
-4. When the install reaches the "Select Destination Directory", go with the default.
+4. When the install reaches the "Select Destination Directory", go with the default
-5. Click the "Yes" when asked if you want to overwrite the existing Python files.
+5. Click the "Yes" when asked if you want to overwrite the existing Python files
-6. Select the defaults for the rest of the Python install.
+6. Select the defaults for the rest of the Python install
 7. Next up is the pywin32 set-up.
-Click "Next" to continue.
+Click "Next" to continue
-8. Use the default Python directory location -> click "Next" -> "Next" -> "Finish".
+8. Use the default Python directory location -> click "Next" -> "Next" -> "Finish"
 9. Next up is pycrypto.
-"Next" -> "Next" -> "Next" -> "Finish".
+"Next" -> "Next" -> "Next" -> "Finish"
-10. Choose your language.
+10. Choose your language
-11. Accept the Ruby License Agreement.
+11. Accept the Ruby License Agreement
-12. "Install" -> "Yes" to Folder Exists -> "Finish".
+12. "Install" -> "Yes" to Folder Exists -> "Finish"
-13. Finally, golang.
+13. Finally, golang

 To run Veil-Evasion:
 `cd /opt/Veil/Veil-Evasion/ && ./Veil-Evasion.py`